taruncse/PracticalTestBongo/README.md

     }
 }
 ```
-* Maing method , from where the Anagram method will be called
+* Main method , from where the Anagram method will be called
 ```
 public class Main {